-Chicago-Kent can nominate up to two students to study at the University of Oslo for either spring or fall semester.
-The spring semester will typically run from early January until the middle of June.
-The fall semester typically begins with orientation in August and will run through December.
+Chicago-Kent can nominate up to two students to study at the University of Oslo for either the fall or spring semester.
 Students will pay tuition at Chicago-Kent and are responsible for any additional expenses.
 Students will be able to choose their courses from a wide variety of classes offered in English.
-The application deadline for the fall is March 15 and for the spring is October 15.
+The application deadline is March 15 for the fall semester and October 15 for the spring semester.
 Application information for the University of Oslo is here.
 For more information on the University, visit: www.uio.no/english and for more information on courses offered in English please click here.
-A breakdown of the cost of studying abroad at Oslo can be found here.

 Country Background Notes